An Official Malware Research Blog of SecNiche Security Labs. Analysis, straight from the hidden and underground.

 Recently, we have came across about the news on SKYPE 0 DAY that results in remote exploitation on MAC OS.
 However, we have also discovered the same pattern of vulnerability in Skype two months ago.
 Due to testing reasons, we were not indulged in the process of reporting it to vendor because we were looking at the malware paradigm related to this vulnerability(whether it can be exploited to download malware in MAC OSX).

+Firstly, we are not sure whether the researchers are talking about the same vulnerability.
 This is because we have seen the news but the vulnerability details are missing everywhere.
 So our team thought to take a step in this direction.
 We are presenting the details of the vulnerability that we discovered in Skype running over MAC OS.

 Discussion: